johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 ### (4)
 - **Learning Individually Inferred Communication for Multi-Agent Cooperation** Learn with who you want to talk to reduce the overhead of communication in a collaborative setting.
 This is applicable to case where we have a critic centralized (join action-value), therefore it can be used also to reduce the communication in other appraoches like TarMac.
-They propose a two phase training in which the environment and network of action is trained first (or with whatever pre-trained CTDE algorithm) then the proposed netowrk of prior for communication is learnt after.
+They propose a two phase training in which the environment and network of action is trained first (or with whatever pre-trained CTDE algorithm) then the proposed network of prior for communication is learnt after.
 BAD: each agent has to know who is around him in order to decide who speak with

 ### (4)